Country Gardens of New Zealand

 - Comprehensive sightseeing, including local guides and entrance fees as per itinerary

 - Transportation throughout on comfortable, air-conditioned coaches

-- Talks with your tour leader, Elizabeth Swane
+- Expertise and insights of your tour leader, garden specialist Elizabeth Swane

 - Gratuities for local guides, drivers and wait staff